kiwiheretic/logos-v2/README.md

 ### What is this repository for? ###

 * Quick summary

+Project is loosely based on the [CancelBot Project](http://cancelbot.sourceforge.net/home.html) Has been in private development since at least mid 2014 and only in Dec 2014 released publicly on GitHub.
+Is compatible with CancelBot bible translations.

+Features include:
+  * Simple bible verse lookups
+  * Fast concordance searches
+  * Strongs number lookups
+  * Optional Django webserver for setup (in progress)
+  * Plugin architecture for extending bot
+  * Written in Python using Twisted and Django frameworks

 * Version

+Version 0.90

 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### Summary of set up for Linux ###